bobdavies2000/OpenCVB/README.md

 ==================

 Evolution would have been easier for Darwin to discover if nature had provided versioning.
-Software applications always have a version identifier but OpenCVB is attempting something different.
-Older algorithms are not deleted but carried forward as new algorithms appear and improve.
-The core infrastructure is functional enough to support all algorithms, old and new, and continuous testing ensures that all algorithms are supported equally.
+Software applications always have a version identifier and OpenCVB is no different.
+Every effort is made to make sure that the released version is working but if not, the repository version is the one getting all the testing.

-What this means is that The Repository IS The Release – TRISTR.
-If there is a problem with a recent download, it is just a few seconds to “Sync” with the repository, rebuild the OpenCVB.sln, and test again.
-OpenCVB is closely tracking new versions of all components so if problems persist, it may be useful to take the time to upgrade to the latest with “PrepareTree.bat”.
-There can certainly be problems with the infrastructure, but the greater likelihood is that only recently added algorithms will have deficiencies.
-The value of avoiding versioning is that issues will produce fixes that will flow immediately into the repository.

-It is a lot simpler for a small project like OpenCVB to have just one release that is in focus.
-If there is interest, a versioning system is not hard to implement.
+Test with the repository version before posting with an issue.
+OpenCVB is a small project and only repository version is really maintained.
+If there is a problem with a released version, it is a good idea to just download the latest repository and test again.

 How to Contribute
 =================